Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Terrain characteristics

-Results from this modelling are used to determine if an air pollutant source is in compliance with ambient air quality objectives.
+Results from this modelling are used to determine if an industrial air pollutant source is in compliance with ambient air quality objectives.

 Non-Routine Flaring Management